 Jeffrey is a first-year Master’s student in Chemical Engineering and received his BS in Chemical Engineering at Columbia University.
 He is able to help you navigate chemistry, math, physics and many lower/upper division CBEMS courses.
 He can also help you with your graduate application process and any academic questions you may have this year.

-James earned his BS in Civil Engineering at UCI and is currently a first-year Masters student in the Civil Engineering.
-He is able to help you navigate math, physics and many lower/upper division CEE courses.
-He is looking forward to mentoring fellow Anteaters and can also help you with your graduate application process and any academic questions you may have this year.
+Rachelle earned her BS in Civil Engineering at UCI and is currently a first-year Masters student in the Civil Engineering.
+She is able to help you navigate math, physics and many lower/upper division CEE courses.
+She is looking forward to mentoring fellow Anteaters and can also help you with your graduate application process and any academic questions you may have this year.